vrvarm/Bantu-AI/README.md

  3) Today, I have coded a dynamic audio file that record multiple audio inputs without manually changing the path for a new audio file.
 Consequently, it created many errors that I wasn't able to identify and some not solvable.
 I am confused on how to resolve this and I might need help from a professional.
 I knew this project will be tough and take a lot of time, but it is worth it in the end.
 Dynamic Audio for Bantu AI and Error Fixing: UN-COMPLETE

- 4) I have restarted this project but this time using a youtube video to assist me. the program works and I am making a lot progress compared to the initial stage of this project.
+ 4) I have restarted this project, by deleting all the files attached to this project, but this time using a youtube video to assist me. the program works and I am making a lot progress compared to the initial stage of this project.
 However, I still need to make a lot of improvements to reach my goal.
  Working Model of Bantu AI: COMPLETED

  5) So far, I have added comments on what other stuff I can do with jarvis, and mostly worked on opening a browser and connecting a pre-trained to jarvis AI.
 Also, I worked on error handling with these changes.
 Browser Machine and Pre-train Attachment: COMPLETED

+ 6) I have deleted some of the comments (ideas that will be used in the future of this project), and used another video as reference that shows a much neater and simplified version of jarvis ai.
+This video is taken as inspiration for this project and I have learned a lot about different files in python.
+ Additional Commands: ADDED & COMPLETED